corda/corda/docs/source/corda-firewall-configuration-file.rst

         :trustStoreFile: The path to the TrustStore file to use in outgoing ``TLS 1.2/AMQP 1.0`` connections.

-.. _revocationConfig :

-        :revocationConfig: Controls the way Certificate Revocation Lists (CRL) are handled.

-            :mode: Either ``SOFT_FAIL`` or ``HARD_FAIL`` or ``OFF``

-                ``SOFT_FAIL`` : Causes CRL checking to use soft fail mode.
-Soft fail mode allows the revocation check to succeed if the revocation status cannot be determined because of a network error.

-                ``HARD_FAIL`` :  Rigorous CRL checking takes place.
-This involves each certificate in the certificate path being checked for a CRL distribution point extension, and that this extension points to a URL serving a valid CRL.
-                    This means that if any CRL URL in the certificate path is inaccessible, the connection with the other party will fail and be marked as bad.
-                    Additionally, if any certificate in the hierarchy, including the self-generated node SSL certificate, is missing a valid CRL URL, then the certificate path will be marked as invalid.

-                ``OFF`` : do not perform CRL check.

 .. _proxyConfig :

    :proxyConfig:  This section is optionally present if outgoing peer connections should go via a SOCKS4, SOCKS5, or HTTP CONNECT tunnelling proxy: